 Card by type

-As you might expect from a ruling monarch, the Queen of Hearts is mostly concerned with controlling her subjects with effects and commanding her army of allies.
+As you might expect from a ruling monarch, the Queen of Hearts is mostly concerned with controlling her subjects with effects and commanding her allies.

 Cards by ability

 There are 6 main card types in the Queen of Hearts’ 30 card deck.